 And just like that it’s over.
 The planning, the preparations, the details, the mourning of what could have been had coronavirus not upended our lives, it is all behind us, and we shift our focus to reflecting on the raw emotions we felt today as we watched the Class of 2020 graduate from high school...virtually around the globe.

-Each year approximately 20% of the Proctor Academy's graduating class goes on to compete in NCAA athletics at the collegiate level.
-The Class of 2016 is no exception with 22 of 95 members of the class pursuing careers at the collegiate level, including a remarkable eight NCAA Division 1 athletes!
-Thank you to all members of the Class of 2016 for their contributions to Proctor's athletic programs over the past four years.
-Thank you, also, to James Neylon '16 for helping put this article together on the majority of our Division 1 athletes, and to Rich Tilton P'16, '18 for the photography.
+Each year approximately 20% of the Proctor Academy's graduating class goes on to compete in collegiate athletics.
+The Class of 2020 is no exception as 33 members of the class (of 103 students) are pursuing careers at the next level.
+Thank you to all members of the Class of 2020 for their contributions to Proctor's athletic programs over the past four years.
+Be sure to take note of the names below and follow their careers in college and beyond!